exfidabona/atlaschain/README.md

-# The P2P Marketplace Project(P2PMP or P2P Marketplace)
+# The P2P Marketplace Project

-P2P Marketplace is A blockchain framework for building competitive marketplaces built on top of Quorum(https://github.com/jpmorganchase/quorum).
+P2P Marketplace(P2PMP) is A blockchain framework for building competitive marketplaces built on top of Quorum(https://github.com/jpmorganchase/quorum).

 Goals & Enhancements: